collebrusco/entity-mini/README.md

 * The scene stores components in large contigious arrays, making looping over components effecient.
 * The ECS provides a simple way to loop over every entity that has a specific set of components

 Here is an example of creating a scene with some entities, giving them components, and looping over them.
-For an example of real use, see my [flappy bird](https://github.com/collebrusco/flappy-bird) game created with this and my graphics library.
+For an example of real use, see my [flappy bird [OUTDATED]](https://github.com/collebrusco/flappy-bird) game created with this and my graphics library.

 ```c++
 ECS scene;